EliasObeid9-02/VocaLinux/doc/sections_en/chapter_2.typ

     image("../media/LAS_Full-Architecture.png", width: 75%),
     kind: image,
     caption: flex_captions(
-      [The end-to-end architecture of the Listen, Attend, and Spell (LAS) model, showing the flow from the listener to the speller.], [Full LAS Architecture]
+      [The end-to-end architecture of the Listen, Attend, and Spell (LAS) model, showing the flow from the listener to the speller. #ref("9")], [Full LAS Architecture]
     )
   )